 It never arrives.

 Instead, we veer into a narrow inlet between two cubes.
 All of a sudden, things become eerily silent.
 The captain kills the engine and we proceed to glide along what must be some sort of tunnel inside the stack of cubes.

 Suddenly, the overhead lights flicker on.
 We are floating inside an enormous cement cavern.
 The halogens above irradiate the water below a toxic shade of green.
 Light ricochets up off the water to make the warped cement walls glisten like opals.
 And then I see it.

 Cruising in the radioactive slurry alongside our boat is a 9 foot tiger shark.
 Breathe, I tell myself.
 Just breathe.
-Ever since watching Jaws at 3 am in my teenage years with my brother, I have been deathly afraid of sharks.
-It also didn’t help that we were high as Vietnamese fighter kites.
-God, that thing is disgusting.
-I shudder as I watch its lazy eyes roll back in its skull like an orgasming King Brown about to strike a feral rabbit.
+I have always been deathly afraid of sharks.
+It didn’t help that my brother and I watched Jaws high as Vietnamese fighter kites back in middle school.
+I shudder as its lazy eyes roll back in its skull like an orgasming King Brown about to strike a feral rabbit.
 Cripes.
 I wish it would just sod off.
 And it does.
 Thank g-d.
 With a few lazy strokes of its tail, it glides lazily beneath the boat and heads back through the darkness back towards the open ocean.